ignitesouls/BossArenaRandomizer/README.md

 Boss Arena Randomizer (Beta)

 The Boss Arena Randomizer (BAR) lets you create custom boss and arena combinations with improved logic for randomization.
-It’s designed to work alongside TheFifthMatt’s Item and Enemy Randomizer , using the same boss and enemy IDs to ensure compatibility.
+It’s designed to work alongside TheFifthMatt’s Item and Enemy Randomizer, using the same boss and enemy IDs to ensure compatibility.

-Features
+### Features

 🎲 Custom Options Presets – Create or load your own configuration files for maximum flexibility.